 E) Which standards do you follow and what is your philosophy around them?

-The Standards of Care just went through a revision.
-This revision eliminated a lot of the obstacles transgender individuals experienced when working with providers, so asking this question will allow you to assess if the therapist has stayed on top of the changes, their philosophy around working with transgender clients, and their comfort with gender queer or fluid forms of expression.
+The WPATH Standards of Care went through a revision in 2011, so they are old, but the revision eliminated a lot of the obstacles transgender individuals experienced when working with providers, so asking this question will allow you to assess if the therapist has stayed on top of the changes, their philosophy around working with transgender clients, and their comfort with gender queer or nonbinary forms of expression.

 These questions will be a good starting place for you.